rsdoiel/antenna/north_america.md

 </p><p>
 	In theory, the policy was simple.
 It directed state officials to develop new rules for buildings in areas with high fire risk, which would govern what people were allowed to put within the five-foot perimeter immediately surrounding their homes.
 A large body of evidence shows that clearing this area, known in the fire mitigation world as “zone zero,” of combustible materials can be the difference between a building that alights during a wildfire and one that can weather the blaze.
 </p><p>
 	The new rules — essentially just a list of items allowed in that five-foot zone — were due two years ago, by January 1, 2023.
-But the State Board of Forestry and Fire Protection to consider has yet to begin a formal rulemaking process.
+But the State Board of Forestry and Fire Protection has yet to begin a formal rulemaking process.
 Ask anyone who’s been following this thread what’s taking so long, and they’ll almost certainly point to one thing: politics.
 </p><p>
 	“There’s a ton of science about what to do, but the science has run into challenges with social acceptance, and therefore political acceptance,” Michael Wara, director of Stanford University’s Climate and Energy Policy Program, told me.
 People do not want to be told how they can or can’t landscape or furnish or otherwise adorn the outside of their homes.
 Inevitably, when the rules do come out, you’ll hear about Gavin Newsom coming to take away people’s decks and policing gardens.
 </p><p>